Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: Filamentation instability

 The mean momenta in Figs. \ref{fig4}(d, f) remain positive and mildly relativistic.
 Let us assume that both cloud species drift at the mean speed $\mathbf{v}_D = (0,v_D,0)$ with $v_D>0$ and that this net drift and the magnetic field $\mathbf{B}=(0,0,B_z(x,t))$ drive the electric field $\mathbf{E}_D \approx -\mathbf{v}_D \times \mathbf{B}$ that is observed in Figs. \ref{fig2}(d).
-The peak values of $B_z(x,t_c)$ and $E_x(x,t_c)$ in Fig. \ref{fig2}(b, d) are 0.75 and 0.5, which gives a resonable value $v_D \approx 0.6c$, and the phase of the drift electric field matches that observed in the simulations.
+The peak values of $B_z(x,t_c)$ and $E_x(x,t_c)$ in Fig. \ref{fig2}(b, d) are 0.8 and 0.5, which gives a resonable value $v_D \approx 0.6c$, and the phase of the drift electric field matches that observed in the simulations.
 The drift electric field is responsible for the compression of the protons and the filamentation instability is thus not purely magnetic.
-This has to be expected because the counterstreaming beams are not symmetric \cite{Fiore06}.
+This has to be expected not only because the center of momentum of the plasma is drifting along y but also because the counter-streaming beams are not symmetric \cite{Fiore06} .